lecaillon/Evolve/README.md

 # Evolve [![Build status](https://img.shields.io/appveyor/ci/lecaillon/Evolve.svg?label=appveyor&branch=master)](https://ci.appveyor.com/project/lecaillon/evolve) [![Build Status](https://img.shields.io/travis/lecaillon/Evolve.svg?label=travis-ci&branch=master)](https://travis-ci.org/lecaillon/Evolve) [![NuGet](https://buildstats.info/nuget/Evolve)](https://www.nuget.org/packages/Evolve)
 Database migration tool for .NET and .NET Core.
 Inspired by [Flyway](https://flywaydb.org/).

 Evolve is an easy migration tool that uses plain old sql scripts.
-Its purpose is to automate your database changes, and help keep those changes synchronized through all your environments and developpement teams.
+Its purpose is to automate your database changes, and help keep those changes synchronized through all your environments and development teams.
 This makes it an ideal tool for continuous integration / delivery.

 Over all Evolve embraces simplicity.
 Every time you build your project, it will automatically ensure that your database is up-to-date, without having to do anything other than build.
-Install it and forget it !
+Install it and forget it!

 ## Supported Databases
 - [x] PostgreSQL